MarwaJawas/RetweetManipulation/README.md

 # Getting Started
 ## Collecting Twitter's data
 ### Installing
-install tweepy packages that can be installed using pip:
+install tweepy and json packages that can be installed using pip:

 ```
 pip install tweepy